lsst-sims/sims_featureScheduler_runs_1.3/baseline/README.md

 * New explicit planet masking basis function
 * New detailer to help further minimize slewtimes between observations
 * Decrease the number of nights the u-band is loaded per lunation

+The limited u-band availability does mean there are a few years where the entire sky does not get observed in u.